Skip to Main Content

 This course is an intensive study of the diversity, evolutionary and environmental relationships, structures and functions of the major animal groups.
 Animals are studied with an emphasis on comparative anatomy and physiology, behavior, and ecology.

-ENV 101 Environmental Science 1
+ENV 101 Introduction to Environmental Science

 This introductory science course will cover the physical processes that affect the environment, the impact of people on the environment and the physical resources in our environment.
 It will also explore the causes, consequences and possible solutions to both local and global environmental issues.